-These 13 bits specify the offset by which the destination address specified in the Destination Address Register (BR07) is incremented to point to the first byte in the next scan line of destination data to be read from or written to the frame buffer.
+These 13 bits specify the offset by which the destination address specified in the Destination Address Register (BR07) is incremented to point to the first byte in the next scan line's worth of destination data to be read from or written to the frame buffer.

-If the destination data exists as a single unbroken block of data (contiguous), then the value of this offset should be set equal to the number of bytes in each scan line of destination data.
-If there are bytes of something other than destination data separating it into sub-blocks of bytes, each representing a scan line of destination data (discontiguous), then the value of this offset should be set equal to the number of bytes in the interval from the first byte of destination data in one of these sub-blocks to the first byte of destination data in the next sub-block.
+If the destination data is contiguous (i.e., the destination data exists as a single unbroken block of data), then the value of this offset should be set equal to the number of bytes in each scan line's worth of destination data.
+If the destination data is discontiguous (i.e., there are bytes of something other than destination data separating it into sub-blocks of bytes that each represent a scan line's worth of destination data), then the value of this offset should be set equal to the number of bytes in the interval from the first byte of destination data in one of these sub-blocks to the first byte of destination data in the next sub-block.